-District Manager – Andrew Gilmer
+District Manager – Siobhan Nishida

 Conservation Specialist/Equipment Manager – Brandon Blevins

-Brandon joins our team as the Conservation Specialist and Equipment Manager for Clinch Valley.
+Brandon joins our team as the Conservation Specialist and Equipment Manager for Clinch Valley SWCD.
 A native to Russell County and Department of Geology graduate from Radford University, he has worked in the private engineering and surveying industry primarily in the coalfields of Southwest Virginia.
 There, he has been an Environmental Scientist studying everything from geology to wetlands and the “wee-beasties” that live in Virginia’s freshwater streams.
 He is proud to call Southwest Virginia home as well as his new office.
 He looks forward to helping the people and places of this beloved region and being part of the community.

 Hunter joined the Clinch Valley SWCD staff in 2019 to manage and implement a TMDL grant focused on the Copper Creek watershed in Russell County.
 Before joining the district, Hunter worked as a soil scientist for a private firm in northern Virginia covering 12 counties and 3 different geologic regions.
 During his studies at Virginia Tech, Hunter studied soils in 7 states From Kansas to South Carolina.
 Hunter is a native to Southwest Virginia, an avid sportsman, woodsman, and cave explorer.
 He is excited to be working to protect many of the resources that he values in the heart of Southwest Virginia.